 An effective landing page takes some know-how to get right.
 Your offer may be good and your PPC ads may be well optimised but without a decent landing page, your conversions are destined to suffer.

 The key is understanding what it is your customers want to see rather than simply designing a page that looks good.
 How can you create a landing page that sells?
-We’ve pulled together our seven top pointers to help you get it right.
+We’ve pulled together our six top pointers to help you get it right.

 1) keep it simple